-28.36 cm and a correlation coefficient of up to r = 0.95.
-Further, we have shown that we are able to detect groups of RFID tags, which are put in close proximity to each other in our ground truth (i.e., the different panels) across all our experiments.
+In this paper we have demonstrated a novel methodology to infer relative distances between RFID tags leveraging timebased differences in read events.
+Specifically, our results indicate that, depending on the layout of our experiments, we can infer positions of RFID tags with an MAE of up to 28.36 cm and a correlation coefficient of up to r=0.95 for our controlled lab experiments.
+Further, we have shown that we are able to detect groups of RFID tags, which are put in close proximity to each other in our ground truth (i.e., the different panels).
 When adding RSSI values to reduce stray reads, we were able to achieve similar, for certain setups even better results than when only considering temporal distances.

-Finally, we demonstrate preliminary results for reading tags while following a random path, which steadily improves performance with additional iterations.
-As demonstrated in this paper, our suggested approach yields promising first results, warranting further investigations to evaluate its performance in real-world retail applications.
-Particularly, closely examining article outliers could represent a first starting point for detecting misplaced items.
+Finally, we conduct a case study with a larger number